richierich113/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 100-empty_casks script  finds all empty files and directories in the current directory and all sub-directories.
 The 101-gifs  script ists all the files with a .gif extension in the current directory and all its sub-directories.
 The 102-acrostic script  decodes acrostics that use the first letter of each line of the acrostic poem.
+The  103-the_biggest_fan  script parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.